bharat-github/FloowTest/README.md

 ---
 All files containing constants start with 'C' followed by the name of the tab/view in the app it is related to.For example, CMapView contains constants related to mapView of a journey.

-##### ILogin.java
+##### I*.java
 ---
-This interface includes member variables that are IDs for elements during login process and also declarations for methods including validLogin,registerNewAccount.
+These interface includes member variables that are IDs for elements during various test scenarios and also declarations for methods including validLogin,registerNewAccount.

 ##### User.java
 ---